bernicesmu/gdsSweSupplyallyGovwallet/README.md

 2. run `npm run start` to start the frontend server (running on `http://localhost:3000`)

 ## Instructions to run the unit testing (in the `/backend` folder)
-1. use the frontend page to reset redemptions
+1. run `npm test` to run all 6 unit tests
-2. run `npm test` to run all 6 unit tests
+2. all redemptions in the database will be deleted each time `npm test` is run

 ## Tech stacks used
 - Database: Firebase